 This cooperation was born as a consequence that oversight bodies in these countries experienced new problems and issues arising from the rise of foreign terrorist fighters and more and more exchange of information between intelligence agencies internationally.

-United Kingdom’s IPCO and Sweden's SIN and SIUN has from respectively 2019 and 2022 been partners in the cooperation, which now is named the Intelligence Oversight Working Group (IOWG). the participating oversight bodies from the eight counties have all signed a charter that you may read here.
+United Kingdom’s IPCO and Sweden's SIN and SIUN has from respectively 2019 and 2022 been partners in the cooperation, which now is named the Intelligence Oversight Working Group (IOWG). the participating oversight bodies from the seven countries have all signed a charter that you may read here.

 No classified information is exchanged between the participants in this cooperation.

-The Committee has also had meetings and been in touch with oversight bodies from other countries than the abovementioned, Sweden, Germany, the USA and Canada among others.
+The Committee has also had meetings and been in touch with oversight bodies from other countries - like for example NSIRA in Canada.
+The oversight bodies of Norway, Sweden, Denmark and Finland also meet every other year for a Nordic meeting.

 The ways in which various countries oversee their secret services vary greatly.
-Regardless of the many differences in how to approach oversight activities, however, the new oversight schemes all share one key objective, which is to safeguard the democratic and legal rights of citizens and to make sure the services do not encroach on these rights.
+Regardless of the many differences in how to approach oversight activities, all share one key objective, which is to safeguard the democratic and legal rights of citizens and to make sure the services do not encroach on these rights.

-The last years the Committee has also had several meetings with Thorsten Wetzling from Stiftung Neue Verantwortung who heads the think tank's research on surveillance and democratic governance.
+The Committee has as well had several meetings with Thorsten Wetzling from interface (previously known as Stiftung Neue Verantwortung) who heads the think tank's research on digital rights, surveillance and democracy.